You thought you were going to have to tell me to turn the bars off.

 You are.

-You get one, you won't waste any money.
+You won't waste any money.

 A little bit expensive to put in, but you only have hot water when you need hot water on demand.

-Does not heat it all up in advance, keep reheating it when you don't use it and so forth.
+Keep reheating it when you don't use it and so forth.

-But don't think there's a device that saves so much electricity that you um have your electric meter run backwards.
+But don't think there's a device that saves so much electricity that you have your electric meter run backwards.

-This is that would be kind of like this, Paula.
+That would be kind of like this, Paula.

-Uh it just doesn't work that way.
+It just doesn't work that way.

-Women have just experienced the ultimate betrayal, Senator Kennedy's endorsement of Hillary Clinton's opponent in the Democrat presidential primary campaign has really hit women hard.
+Senator Kennedy's endorsement of Hillary Clinton's opponent in the Democrat presidential primary campaign has really hit women hard.

-This is from a Times Union of Florida blog from a member of the Nags.
+This is from a Times Union of Florida blog from a member of the NAGS.